v1t3ls0n/search_by_ingredients/README.md

 ### Backup & Caching System

-* **All artifacts (embeddings, models, hyperparameters)** are saved in both primary and backup files
+* **Embeddings** are saved with both a primary `.npy` file and a backup copy, alongside detailed metadata in `.json` for recovery and inspection
+* **Models and vectorizers** are currently saved to single `.pkl` files without backup duplication or metadata tracking
-* **Auto-repair**: If the cache is corrupted or mismatched in shape, the backup is loaded or regenerated
+* **Auto-repair for embeddings**: If the main cache is missing or corrupted, the backup file is automatically loaded or regenerated
-* **Metadata tracking**: Each model and embedding is saved with versioned config and timestamp
+* **Planned Improvements**: For full redundancy, the same dual-save and metadata strategy may be extended to trained models and vectorizers in future versions

 ## 📊 Evaluation Framework